anababnigg/uiuc-cs-projects/README.md

 > **"DNA Strand":** program that provides functionality to represent, manipulate, and splice DNA strands represented as linked lists of characters.

 > **"Cord":** This code defines a data structure called Cord, which represents a string implemented as a binary tree.
 The Cord class provides methods for creating and manipulating instances of this data structure

+###CS225:
+> **"Stickers":** This project involves creating a sticker sheet with multiple image stickers using the `StickerSheet` class, which arranges image stickers onto a base picture and supports operations like adding, modifying, and rendering stickers.
+The `Image` class provides functionalities for image manipulation, such as lightening, darkening, and scaling.

+> **"Lists":** program that defines a doubly linked list template class named `List` with functionalities like insertion, reversal, splitting, merging of sorted lists, and sorting using the Mergesort algorithm and iterators, encapsulating the implementation details of individual nodes in a private `ListNode` inner class.

+> **"Mosaics":** project entails the creation of a PhotoMosaic generator that maps tile images to rectangular sections of pixels in a source image using a k-d tree data structure, with the pool of tile images specified by a local directory.

 ## Notes